mirhen/gpt3-song-generator/README.md

-# OpenAI API Quickstart - Python example app
+# Make songs using GPT-3

 This is a song generator using the GPT-3 AI from OpenAI.